Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some War Voyages:

 Samnanger departed Bergen on March 3-1940 for Buenos Aires to take on board a cargo of grain for Norway.
 She was without ballast and when she encountered a horrendous storm in the North Sea she very nearly ran aground.
-After a couple of weeks they bunkered in St. Johns, N. B. before heading to Norfolk where a cargo was loaded for Rio de Janeiro, and en route they heard the news about the German invasion of Norway.
-They all agreed to continue to their destination, but were met by the British cruiser Norfolk, which placed a prize crew on board and set the course for Freetown, Sierra Leone, where the British wanted to place her under the English flag, but in the end she continued to Rio under the Norwegian flag.
-From Rio she went to Rosario and La Plata for a cargo of wheat then back to Freetown.
+After a couple of weeks they bunkered in St. John, N. B. before heading to Norfolk where a cargo was loaded for Rio de Janeiro, and en route they heard the news about the German invasion of Norway (Apr.
+9-1940).
+They all agreed to continue to their destination, but were met by the British cruiser Norfolk, which placed a prize crew on board and set course for Freetown, Sierra Leone, where they wanted to place her under the British flag, but in the end she continued to Rio under the Norwegian flag.
+From Rio she went to Rosario and La Plata for a cargo of wheat, then back to Freetown.
 While waiting for a convoy the majority of the crew came down with malaria.
 It took them 3 weeks to get to Liverpool.
-The author of this story says Captain Hansen barely slept; when he wasn't taking care of his duties he was taking care of his sick crew, even after arrival Liverpool, because the hospitals were full.
-They were in Birkenhead where they endured numerous air attacks and had many a close call with bombs falling near the ship.
+Note that she's listed, together with Borgland, Elg, Jamaica and Tigre, in Convoy SL 39, departing Freetown on July 9-1940, arriving Liverpool on the 29th.
+The author of this article says Captain Hansen barely slept; when he wasn't taking care of his duties he was taking care of his sick crew, even after arrival Liverpool, because the hospitals were full.
+They were in Birkenhead where they endured numerous air attacks and had many a close call, with bombs falling near the ship.
+(It looks like she remained in Liverpool for about a month - again, see the archive document).

 Final fate - 1940:

-In November-1940 she was on a voyage from Hartlepool to Pepel, Sierra Leone in ballast and was meant to follow a convoy as far as 15° W before heading south on her own, but lost the convoy on Nov.
+The following month, she was on a voyage from Hartlepool to Pepel, Sierra Leone in ballast and was meant to follow a convoy as far as 15° W before heading south on her own, but lost the convoy on Nov.
 29, and nothing further was heard from her.
-At the external website that I've linked to below, she's mentioned in Convoy OB 249, which left Liverpool on Nov.
-24-1940, but she probably did not sail, because she also shows up again in Convoy OB 251, leaving Liverpool on the 28th, dispersed on Dec.
+At the 2nd external website that I've linked to at the end of this page, she's mentioned in Convoy OB 249, which left Liverpool on Nov.
+24, but she probably did not join, or returned to port, because she shows up again in Convoy OB 251, originating in Liverpool on the 28th, dispersed on Dec.
 1. Her destination is indeed given as Pepel.
-Follow the link for the names of other ships taking part in these convoys, several of which were Norwegian.
+Follow the link provided in the Voyage Record for the names of other ships taking part in this convoy, the Norwegian Fernlane is also listed.
+Samnanger had started out from Oban on Nov.
+29, according to the archive document (it'll be noticed that the departure date Nov.
+25 is also given here, but it looks like it has been erased).

-She was torpedoed amidships, then shelled (by 50 rounds) on the evening of Dec.
-2-1940 by U-99 (Kretschmer), in approx. 53 51N 18 15W.
-On fire for several hours, then capsized and sank in the early morning hours of Dec.
-3, there were no survivors.
+In the evening of Dec.
+2-1940, she was torpedoed amidships, then shelled (by 50 rounds) by U-99 (Kretschmer), in approx. 53 51N 18 15W.
+She was on fire for several hours, then capsized and sank in the early morning hours of Dec.
+3. There were no survivors.

 Roger W. Jordan states that Samnanger was sunk by U-99 in 08 26N 16 50W on Dec.
 21, so there's quite a difference in the date (and location) here.
 (This date may have been the date all hope of her showing up at her destination was finally given up?).
 The position is the location in which the Admiralty assumed the ship had gone down, later shown to be wrong (R. W. Jordan has probably based his info on this initial assumption).
 Jürgen Rohwer also mentions this erroneous report in a footnote regarding Samnanger, saying the following: "In B.R.
 1337 the Samnanger is reported lost on 21/12/40 in 08 26N/16 50W together with the Charles Pratt, but U-65/Stockhausen, which sank this tanker, attacked only one ship.
 U 99 identified the ship as the Samnanger".
 B.R.
 1337 refers to "British and Foreign Merchant Vessels Lost or Damaged by Enemy Action During the Second World War.
 From 3rd September 1939, to 2nd September 1945".
 Rohwer does not mention a convoy in connection with Samnanger.